Kakarhot/RoboND-DeepLearning-Project/writeup.md

 Such network architecture definitely can be used for any object detection but we need to train it on correctly prepared data (labeled images with the correct ground truth).

-Current network result could be further approved by adding more data for specific cases and using data augmentation like flipping and/or shifting.
+Current network result could be further improved by adding more data for specific cases and using data augmentation like flipping and/or shifting.

 #### 7. Future Enhancement